 Wi-Fi is standard for using GoPro with a smartphone or remote, but connectivity is one avenue GoPro could decide to expand.
 Although CEO Woodman has said the Hero5 would be GoPro’s “most connected and convenient” camera ever, the predictions were a bit cloudy.
 But it’s a good bet GoPro is working on something unique involving connectivity.

 One possibility is live-streaming, which is rapidly growing in popularity, thanks to services like Facebook Live and Twitter’s Periscope.
-While streaming large files like 4K live can be tough to do, it could give the next GoPro an edge in easier sharing.
+While streaming large files like

 Another prediction is cellular LTE connections, though Bullock said that feature would have a smaller audience of people willing to pay for that service.